hcp-sbom provisioner

 Exactly one of the following is required:

 source(string) - The file path or URL to the SBOM file in the Packer artifact.
 This file must either be in the SPDX or CycloneDX format.
-Mutually exclusive withauto_generate.auto_generate(bool) - Enable automatic SBOM generation by downloading and running a scanner tool on the remote host.
-When enabled, the provisioner will detect the remote OS and architecture, download an appropriate scanner (Syft by default), and execute it to generate an SBOM.
+Mutually exclusive withauto_generate.auto_generate(bool) - Enable automatic SBOM generation and runpacker sbom-generateon the remote host.
+When enabled, the provisioner uploads the running Packer binary to the remote host and executes it to generate an SBOM.
 Mutually exclusive withsource.

 Optional parameters: